pbisht2105/Automated-Secret-Santa-Pairing-System/README.md

 ![Query Result Screenshot](https://github.com/pbisht2105/Automated-Secret-Santa-Pairing-System/blob/main/Secret%20Santa%20Query%20Output.png)

 #### How the Query Works
-EmployeeRanks CTE: The EmployeeRanks Common Table Expression (CTE) assigns a random rank (row number) to each participant using ROW_NUMBER() and orders them randomly with RAND().
+EmployeeRanks CTE: The EmployeeRanks Common Table Expression (CTE) assigns a random rank (row number) to each participant using `ROW_NUMBER()` and orders them randomly with `RAND()`.

 #### Pairing Logic: The query uses a JOIN to match each participant (giver) with another (receiver) using the calculated row_num values.

-The receiver.row_num % (SELECT COUNT(*) FROM employee_salary) + 1 ensures the pairing is circular (i.e., the last participant is paired with the first).
+The `receiver.row_num % (SELECT COUNT(*) FROM employee_salary) + 1` ensures the pairing is circular (i.e., the last participant is paired with the first).
-The WHERE giver.row_num != receiver.row_num condition ensures that no participant is paired with themselves.
+The `WHERE giver.row_num != receiver.row_num` condition ensures that no participant is paired with themselves.

 #### Challenges Faced
-**Circular Pairing**: Ensuring that the last person is paired with the first was a key challenge.
+   - **Circular Pairing**: Ensuring that the last person is paired with the first was a key challenge.
 The modulo operation in the SQL query resolves this.
-Ensuring Randomness: Ensuring fair and random pairings while maintaining no self-pairing required careful use of ROW_NUMBER() and RAND().
+   - **Ensuring Randomness**: Ensuring fair and random pairings while maintaining no self-pairing required careful use of `ROW_NUMBER()` and `RAND()`.
-Scalability: Ensuring the system can scale for larger groups was important, as the logic must adapt to any number of participants.
+   - **Scalability**: Ensuring the system can scale for larger groups was important, as the logic must adapt to any number of participants.

 ## Author